Jinderamarak/advent-of-code-2023/README.md

 ```

 ## `utils::get_full_input`
-Loads your input from AoC API.
+Loads your input from AoC API and caches it in the folder `inputs/full`.

 Requires you to set environmental variable `AOC_SESSION`
 or create `.env` file using the `.env.example` template.